canonical/data-platform-k8s-mutator/README.md

 # Basic k9s mutating webhook handler

-* Changes the terminationGracePeriod to 300s.
+* Changes the terminationGracePeriodSeconds to 1 year by default

+* Use `GRACE_PERIOD_SECONDS` environment variable to set a custom terminationGracePeriodSeconds